EASTERN ILLINOIS UNIVERSITY FOUNDATION

 Section 11.
 Notice: Notice of any special meeting of the Board of Directors shall be given forty-eight (48) hours in advance.
 Insofar as practical, the subject or subjects to be considered at any special meeting shall be specified in the notice, but subjects not so specified may nevertheless be considered and acted upon at such meeting.

-Section 13.
-Executive Committee: The Executive Committee shall consist of the President, Vice President, Secretary and Treasurer of the Foundation.
+Section 14.
+Executive Committee: The Executive Committee shall consist of the President, Vice President, Secretary, and Treasurer of the Foundation.
 The Executive Committee shall have and exercise all of the powers of the Board of Directors while the Board of Directors is not in meeting, except that the Executive Committee, unless expressly authorized by the Board of Directors, shall not have power to encumber or convey the real property of the Foundation otherwise than by lease.
 Unless otherwise provided by resolution of the Board of Directors, a majority of the entire Executive Committee shall constitute a quorum and the act of a majority of the members of the Executive Committee present at a meeting at which a quorum is present shall be the act of the Committee.
-Each member of the Executive Committee shall continue as such until the next annual meeting of the members of the Foundation and until a successor is appointed, unless such member shall be sooner removed from such Executive Committee, or unless such member shall cease to qualify as a member thereof.
+Each member of the Executive Committee shall continue as such until the October meeting of the Board of Director's and until a successor is appointed, unless such member shall be sooner removed from such Executive Committee, or unless such member shall cease to qualify as a member thereof.

 Action taken by the Executive Committee shall be made a matter of record and a written report of the action taken by the Executive Committee shall be mailed to each voting member of the Board of Directors by the Secretary of the Foundation.